-Christian Dingler is an associate director within Guidehouse’s Life Sciences Governance, Risk Management and Compliance practice.
-He supports life science companies in the US and abroad implement, manage, and remediate compliance programs including those under government oversight.
-Christian is a frequent author and speaker on the subject of life science compliance best practices.
+Christian Dingler is an associate director within the Life Sciences Governance, Risk Management and Compliance practice.
+He supports life science companies implement, improve, and remediate compliance programs including those under government oversight (e.g., CIA, DPA, etc.).

-BA, Finance and Accounting, College of William & Mary
+M.B.A., Virginia Commonwealth University School of Business B.A., Finance and Accounting, College of William & Mary